|-||Visits of importance|

 - Agreement between the Ministry of Social Affairs of the Republic of Estonia and the Work and Social Ministry of the Federal Republic of Germany to allow fitters of Estonian companies to erect log cabins in the Federal Republic of Germany and fitters of German companies to perform installations in the Republic of Estonia (came into force 13 Sep 02).

-Bilateral economic relations between Germany and Estonia are constantly evolving; however, there is still room for more development regarding German direct investment in Estonia as well as for more growth in trade.
+Bilateral economic relations between Germany and Estonia are constantly evolving.
+There is potential for more German direct investment as well as for growth in trade.

-For the third year in a row, Germany ranks as Estonia’s fourth most important trading partner (2016).
-The total trade turnover in 2016 was 2.2 billion euros, of which exports to Germany made up 0.696 billion and import from Germany 1.48 billion euros.
-Germany’s relative importance among Estonia’s total trade is 8.6%, which signifies a 7% increase in bilateral trade compared to 2015.
+Germany ranks as Estonia's fourth most important trading partner (2017).
+The total trade turnover in 2017 was 2.5 billion euros (15% annual growth) of which exports to Germany made up 0.933 billion and imports from Germany 1.58 billion euros.

 Source: Statistical Office of Estonia